KeeratKG/personal-website-academic/content/publication/vacsim1/index.md

 # Publication name and optional abbreviated publication name.
 publication: On *arxiv*
-#publication_short: In *ICW*
+#publication_short: In Elsevier's *IBM*

 abstract: A COVID-19 vaccine is our best bet for mitigating the ongoing onslaught of the pandemic.
 However, vaccine is also expected to be a limited resource.
 An optimal allocation strategy, especially in countries with access inequities and a temporal separation of hot-spots might be an effective way of halting the disease spread.
 We approach this problem by proposing a novel pipeline VacSIM that dovetails Actor-Critic using Kronecker-Factored Trust Region (ACKTR) model into a Contextual Bandits approach for optimizing the distribution of COVID-19 vaccine.
 Whereas the ACKTR model suggests better actions and rewards, Contextual Bandits allow online modifications that may need to be implemented on a day-to-day basis in the real world scenario.
 We evaluate this framework against a naive allocation approach of distributing vaccine proportional to the incidence of COVID-19 cases in five different States across India and demonstrate up to 100,000 additional lives potentially saved and a five-fold increase in the efficacy of limiting the spread over a period of 30 days through the VacSIM approach.
 We also propose novel evaluation strategies including a standard compartmental model based projections and a causality preserving evaluation of our model.
 Finally, we contribute a new Open-AI environment meant for the vaccine distribution scenario, and open-source VacSIM for wide testing and applications across the globe.

 # Summary.
 An optional shortened abstract.
-summary: Submitted to AAAI 2020.
-Presented at the RAISE Summit 2020 & MIT’s 'Vaccines For All' Conference.
+summary: Published in Elsevier's Intelligence Based Medicine journal.
+Also presented at the RAISE Summit 2020 & MIT’s 'Vaccines For All' Conference.

 tags: []